Highpoint2000/DX-Alert/README.md

-## Version 3.5c
+## Version 3.6 (only works from web server version 1.3.5!!!)

-- duplicate messages removed
+- Design adjustments for web server version 1.3.5

 ## Installation notes: